terjanq/google-reported-issue/README.md

 But this time it's on the page with `text/html` *MIME type* not with `text/javascript` *MIME* type as in before which creates a serious risk of `XSS Injection`.

 ## Summary
 I've spent some time in finding the working `XSS` but was unsuccessful in there.
 I also had reported the **issue** to Google via `Bug Bounty` program, but sadly the finding hasn't been rewarded.
-Even though it got patched really quickly with the highest priority :(